near/nearcore/docs/practices/protocol_upgrade.md

 nightly protocol whereas `nightly` is a collection of new protocol features which also implies `nightly_protocol`.

-When it is not necessary to use a rust feature for the new protocl feature the Cargo.toml file will remain unchanged.
+When it is not necessary to use a rust feature for the new protocol feature the Cargo.toml file will remain unchanged.

 When it is necessary to use a rust feature for the new protocol feature, it